 Would Hurt a Child: The Network have no qualms against killing many children to advance their aims, though some members, most notably Arby and Letts, express reservations.
 The former is so sickened after having carried out the massacre in the school that he goes on the run and later asphyxiates himself, and the latter was visibly upset by having to give the order.

-Wrong Side All Along: Wilson, having come to the conclusion that the Network's plan will ensure humanity's survival, betrays his friends and so is subsequently killed by Jessica.
+Wrong Side All Along: Wilson, having come to the conclusion that the Network's plan will ensure humanity's survival, betrays his friends and so is subsequently stabbed and left for dead by Jessica.

 Wilson: I mean, what he's saying... isn't that... right?